 These are examples of motivators that keep change agents awake at night.
 It’s not so much seeing opportunity (though it’s sometimes that) as rising against something, an anticipation of the economic ripples that make change necessary.

-We at Tribe often say that our clients don’t buy video; they buy a solution to a communication problem for which video is the best option.
+We at Tribe often say that our clients don’t buy corporate video content; they buy a solution to a communication problem for which video is the best option.
 Change agents are our best clients because they buy from us in bulk, which is only one of the reasons we love them.
 (They’re also not afraid of making exceptional creative work.)

 According to a study published by the Harvard Business Review, change implementation within an organization is “an exercise in social influence.”
 Social influence is built by the cultivation of personal networks within the company, not just working across functions but engaging those various functions to work together.

-It’s easy to see how having a realistic understanding of the long-term strategy and messaging, with enthusiastic cooperation across functions, is the ultimate tool.
+It’s easy to see how a realistic understanding of the long-term video strategy and messaging, with enthusiastic cooperation across functions, is the ultimate tool.